miclgael/fullstack-adventure/README.md

 # Full Stack Adventure!

-My learning roadmap, 2020 - and beyond!

 <img src="assets/FED-logo.png" width="80" height="90.21" alt="A shield with open and closing code braces as the crest">

 *Shield logo by me.*

-I'm starting my **AssDegInfoTech<sup>TM</sup>** in February.
+I started a **Master of Information Technology** in March, 2020.
 I find it hard to visualise what I know, where I've been, where I'm going next.
 So I finally got around to scribbling on these road maps and making a big todo list.
 A work in progress, forever, until I die.

+## Work in progress

+- [x] Node / Express
+- [x] Docker / Docker Compose
+- [x] Local Storage
+- [x] Users, Database managment
+- [ ] Processing and p5.js
+- [ ] GraphQL
+- [ ] Kubernetes
+- [ ] JWT Auth login, etc.
+- [ ] Networking 101

 ## Roadmaps